-Nonetheless, it’s best not to rely on the wrist too much.
 Most of the topspin effect should come from brushing up on the ball.
-However, the flick of the wrist can provide some added topspin if used when finishing off a shot.
+However, pronating the wrist in a windshield wiper motion can provide some added topspin if used when finishing off a shot.

 8. Swing Through Across the Opposite Shoulder

 Because the main direction of the swing will be both upward and forward, it’s important that you fully follow through across your opposite shoulder.
 Some players prefer to swing across a bit lower.
 Either is fine as long as you swing through.